-- Geoscience majors must have an adviser within the department.
-Any department faculty or academic staff member may advise a geoscience major.
+- Geography and geoscience majors must have an adviser within the department.
+Any department faculty or academic staff member may advise a geography or geoscience major.
 You must confer with your adviser every semester.
 Students accepted into any of the minors offered by the department are not required to have an adviser within the department.

-- Geography and geology courses taken at the 300 or 400 level on a pass/fail basis do NOT count toward the geoscience major or any of the minors offered by the department.
+- Geography and geology courses taken at the 300 or 400 level on a pass/fail basis do NOT count toward the geography major, the geoscience major, or any of the minors offered by the department.

 Test-Out and Credit-by-Exam Policy for Geography and Geology

 - The Department of Geography and Geology will offer test-out examinations for all of its general education courses.
 If you wish to take a test-out examination, first confer with the department chair.
 Then confer with the faculty member who most recently taught the course.